 There are a few main types of porches but generally, a thoughtful porch is architecturally integrated with a home as compared to decks and will more likely have a roof covering of some kind.
 Porches can be a simple open shed supported by columns and can be as small as an awning porch cover with just bracket supports providing cover for a single entrance.
 More elaborate structures may include ornate railings, wrap-around porches, screened porches, enclosed porches, and multi-level designs.
 Porches often serve a utilitarian purpose by doubling as a sort of mudroom or drop-zone, helping to keep dirt, boots, and clutter from entering your interior.
 Many older homes in Philadelphia and the surrounding area included some type of front or rear porch, although vestibules were a handy runner-up if there wasn’t space for a full porch or mud-room.

-If you want to substantially change the structure of your porch (including a complete redesign or expansion), you can expect your project to cost significantly more than if you are merely replacing the decking, railing, or roof structure.
+If you want to greatly change the structure of your porch (including a complete redesign or expansion), you can expect your project to cost significantly more than if you are merely replacing the decking, railing, or roof structure.

 Depending on how much design work will be required, the contractor you work with should be able to provide you with the most reliable price for remodeling your Philadelphia porch.
 If you have more design work to do, the contractor may need to see your plans first.
 You can calculate your own rough estimate by studying the average costs for some of these common porch renovations.

 Porch decks traditionally had old-growth fir or yellow pine which were chosen for reliable rot resistance.
-Most modern tree farms favor faster-growing methods and species which tend to be softer, less durable, and less rot resistant.
-Modern fir is still an option and the price is reasonable but will need frequent recoating and it may be too soft for heavy use areas.
+Most modern tree farms favor faster-growing methods and species which tend to be softer, less durable, and less rot-resistant.
+Modern fir is still an option and the price is reasonable but will need frequent recoating and it may be too soft for heavy-use areas.
 Yellow Pine is a good price point and is relatively durable and naturally rot-resistant, but mahogany is a much better performer if you can afford the additional expense (about 3 times the cost of yellow pine).

 If you want to go rogue and use decking material for your porch, you wouldn’t be the first.
 Typical decking applied to a traditional porch will negatively impact the classic feel of a historic wood deck so you may lose some curbside value (resale value could be impacted too).
 Depending on your porch flooring conditions you can explore these deck material options, but be sure to have samples and consult an installation specialist (not just a handyman).